S: Working with local communities (Helping solve local issues)

 The fund itself is formed of two types: an in-house fund within the Group, and a foundation fund within the Osaka Community Foundation.
 The in-house fund is used in several ways, including to provide direct donations and funding to environmental organizations that we select, to cover the costs of providing workforce support through employee volunteers, and to subsidize organizations that have applied through an external selection partner.

-Organizations we have aided include the Council of Town Development Along with Sen-nen Sango (Millennium Coral), which engages in marine conservation by removing crown-of-thorns starfish and other coral-eating shellfish, as well as by supporting the development of the next generation of environmental stewards.
-We also provide funding to NPO Shinaimotsugo Sato-no-Kai to support the eradication of invasive species like the North American black bass and red swamp crayfish in order to help protect the endangered moroco (shinai-motsugo in Japanese), as well as the protection of native species like ray-finned fish (Acheilognathus typus).
+For example, we have aided the Council for Community Development with Millennium Coral by supporting their marine conservation activities of removing crown-of-thorns starfish and other coral-eating shellfish, as well as by developing the next generation of environmental stewards.
+We also provide funding to NPO Shinaimotsugo Sato-no-Kai to support the eradication of invasive species like the North American black bass and red swamp crayfish in order to help protect the endangered moroco fish (shinai-motsugo in Japanese), as well as the protection of native species like ray-finned fish (Acheilognathus typus).
+Another example is the Hyogo Prefecture Greening Association, which strives to maintain forests and create greenspaces as common assets of prefectural residents that absorb CO₂ and replenish water resources.
+The Association encourages prefectural residents to take part in forest maintenance and other greening activities.
+Hyogo Satoyama Festa 2023, held in Himeji City, Hyogo Prefecture, attracted approximately 5,500 people.

 Funding Activities through the Japan Philanthropic Association